Can you just throw wildflower seeds?

 You can plant wildflower seeds at almost any time of the year.
 However, as hardy as they are, we recommend to avoid sowing the seeds in winter.
 If you plant them at any other time of the year, they will begin to bloom in around 60-80 days.
 So, if you sow the seed in autumn, you will have a blooming wildflower meadow come spring.
 And if you sow in early spring, you will see colourful blooms by the end of summer.

-Planting Wildflower Seeds: Spring vs. Autumn
+Planting wildflower seeds: Spring vs. Autumn

 When the spring sunshine finally breaks through the clouds, it’s hard to resist the call of your garden and the urge to kickstart the planting season.
 However, sowing wildflower seeds in spring means missing out on an April bloom.
 Still, it offers unique advantages worth considering.